 You need to expand layer panel to find this tool.

 For AutoCAD command line junkie, you can type LAYCUR to activate this tool.

 Using match layer tool

 I use this tool frequently.
-Instead of selecting layer from the list, you can select object.
+Instead of selecting a layer from the list, you can select an object.
 Your object will be moved to the same layer as referenced object.

-There is match properties tool that can match every properties that possible.
-And you can set it to match selective properties only, such as layer.
+There is match properties tool that can match every property that possible.
+And you can set it to match selective properties only, such as a layer.
 But if you only want to match layer, this is a better tool.

 For command line junkie, type LAYMCH to activate this tool.

 Which is your favorite method?